Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 Describe the waveform if the DC clamp reference is changed from 5 V to 10 V. The clamped waveform will shift up.
 The negative peak will be clamped to 10 V (9.3).
 Suppose that the amplitude of the sine wave source is increased from 5 V to 7 V?
 The negative peak clamp level will remain unchanged.
 Though, the amplitude of the sinewave output will increase.

 An application of the clamper circuit is as a "DC restorer" in "composite video" circuitry in both television transmitters and receivers.
 An NTSC (US video standard) video signal "white level" corresponds to minimum (12.5%) transmitted power.
 The video "black level" corresponds to a high level (75% of transmitter power.
 There is a "blacker than black level" corresponding to 100% transmitted power assigned to synchronization signals.
 The NTSC signal contains both video and synchronization pulses.
 The problem with the composite video is that its average DC level varies with the scene, dark vs light.
 The video itself is supposed to vary.
 However, the sync must always peak at 100%.
-To prevent the sync signals from drifting with changing scenes, a "DC restorer" clamps the top of the sync pulses to a voltage corresponding to 100% transmitter modulation. [\[ATCO\]](#ATCO.bibitem)
+To prevent the sync signals from drifting with changing scenes, a "DC restorer" clamps the top of the sync pulses to a voltage corresponding to 100% transmitter modulation. @ATCO

 - REVIEW:
 - A capacitively coupled signal alternates about its average DC level (0 V).